Share This Article

 Several research studies on this diet show that it lowers blood sugar levels, reduces the need for medication, and reduces the potentially negative impact of high insulin levels.

-Even though the ketogenic diet appears to show many benefits that are proven by more and more studies, it remains controversial and cannot be practiced without the sound advice of a medical professional.
+Even though the keto diet appears to show many benefits that are proven by more and more studies, it remains controversial and cannot be practiced without the sound advice of a medical professional.
 For people to be healthy and athletic, discussing any lifestyle changes with the attending physician is imperative.
 The primary goal of our diet and the ketogenic diet is health.